 More about celiac disease

-Medical cannabis to the rescue for celiac disease patients
+Celiac disease?
+Medical cannabis to the rescue!

-The National Institute of Health conducted a study, which showed that medicinal cannabis could help treat celiac disease symptoms.
-Moreover, the research showed that marijuana affects the overall health of the small intestinal tract positively in addition to aiding the painful symptoms.vIn the year 2013, researchers from the University of Teramo published a study that proved that the cannabinoid receptors in small intestinal tract are more prevalent in the untreated celiac disease patients than those who follow gluten-free diets.
+The National Institute of Health conducted a study showing that medicinal cannabis may help treat celiac disease symptoms.
+Moreover, the research showed that marijuana affects the overall health of the small intestinal tract positively in addition to aiding the painful symptoms.
+In the year 2013, researchers from the University of Teramo published a study that proved that the cannabinoid receptors in the small intestinal tract are more prevalent in the untreated celiac disease patients than those who follow gluten-free diets.